track-asia/trackasia-native/platform/ios/platform/ios/INSTALL.md

 ### Configuration

 1. Some vector tiles servers require a API key.
 In the project editor, select the application target, then go to the Info tab.
-Under the “Custom iOS Target Properties” section, set `MLNApiKey` to your api key..
+Under the “Custom iOS Target Properties” section, set `MGLApiKey` to your api key..

 ### Usage

 In a storyboard or XIB, add a view to your view controller.
 (Drag View from the Object library to the View Controller scene on the Interface Builder canvas.)
-In the Identity inspector, set the view’s custom class to `MLNMapView`.
+In the Identity inspector, set the view’s custom class to `MGLMapView`.
 If you need to manipulate the map view programmatically:

 1. Switch to the Assistant Editor.
 1. Import the `Mapbox` module.